 Men think infidelity is their entitlement as the breadwinner of the family while women think they are inequal in avenging their partner’s infidelity.
-Husband and wife both spread tentacle of extramarital affairs, which usually absent in financially disadvantaged families.
+Husband and wife both spread tentacles of extramarital affairs, which are usually absent in financially disadvantaged families.
 Financial stability incurs individualism when everyone seeks and puts his or her own above others.

 With financial prosperity, individualism is taking root.
 Individualism promotes a view of the ‘self’ as self-directed, autonomous, and separate from others.
 Conversely, collectivism fosters an interconnected view of the self as overlapping with close others, such that one’s thoughts, feelings, and behaviours are embedded in social contexts.
 Individualist cultures prioritise independence and uniqueness, whereas collectivist cultures emphasize family ties and fitting in.